guusj/books/Warbreaker_BrandonSanderson.md

 In a matter of minutes, the Breath Vivenna had given him had been reduced by half.
 Yet in those moments, he destroyed all fifty Lifeless.
 The soldiers outside pulled to a halt, watching the display.
 Vasher stood amidst a churning mass of deep ebony smoke.
 It slowly rose into the air, the only remnants of the fifty creatures he had destroyed.
 The soldiers ran away.
 Vasher screamed, charging toward the side of the room.
 He slammed Nightblood through a wall.
 The stone dissolved just as easily as flesh had, evaporating away before him.
 He burst through the dissipating black smoke, entering the next room.
 He didn’t bother with a stairwell.
 He simply jumped onto a table and rammed Nightblood into the ceiling.
 A circle ten feet wide vanished.
 Dark, mistlike smoke fell around him like streaks of paint.
-He Awakened his rope again then tossed it up, using it to pull himself up onto the next floor.
+He Awakened his rope again and then tossed it up, using it to pull himself up onto the next floor.
 A moment later, he did it again, climbing onto the third floor.
 He spun, slashing through walls, bellowing as he ran back toward Denth.
 The pain in his arm was incredible, and his Breath was draining away at an alarming rate.
 Once it was gone, Nightblood would kill him.
 Everything was growing fuzzy.
 He slashed through a final wall, finding the room where he had been tortured.
 It was empty.